MLforAll/42Fillit/README.md

 # 42Fillit

-This is 42 school's Fillit project (2nd real project) The goal is to form the smallest square possible using up-to 26 trtriminos (provided in a file), in the shortest time possible.
+42 school's Fillit project (2nd real project)

+The goal is to form the smallest square possible using up-to 26 trtriminos (provided in a file), in the shortest time possible.